LUT-NN: Empower Efficient Neural Network Inference with Centroid Learning and Table Lookup: Related Work

+Also, previously, some attempts have been made to approximate the weights of NN with low-rank tensor expansion \cite{jaderberg2014speeding, denil2013predicting, denton2014exploiting}.
+Specifically, LCNN~\cite{bagherinezhad2017lcnn} is also a kind of low-rank approximation.
+With LCNN, a dictionary is trained and the NN weights can be represented by linear combinations of the dictionary items.
+Afterward, LCNN transforms a vanilla convolution into lookup operations in the dictionary.
+Our work is different from LCNN in that our work learns centroids for each layer's input feature map but not the weight.

-Product Quantization \cite{matsui2018survey} is a popular and successful method for large-scale approximated nearest neighbor search \cite{jegou2010product}.
-In recent years, some work integrates product quantization into neural networks for different purposes.
-For example, \cite{yu2018product, yue2016deep, jain2017subic, klein2017defense} incorporated product quantization as a layer of a convolutional neural network to obtain a compact and discriminative image representation. \cite{chen2020differentiable} utilized Product Quantization as a tool to compress the embedding layer in NLP models. \cite{stock2020and, gong2014compressing, chen2020towards} compress the weight matrix for neural networks with Product Quantization.
-However, our method differs from the above methods in that our purpose is end-to-end neural network inference acceleration.
-We use differentiable product quantization to replace all layers of the neural network rather than a single layer.
-Also, we compress the input and output feature maps of operators rather than the weight matrices to achieve acceleration.
+\textbf{Product quantization for DNN} Product Quantization \cite{matsui2018survey} is a popular and successful method for large-scale approximated nearest neighbor search \cite{jegou2010product}.
+In recent years, researchers have integrated product quantization into neural networks for various purposes.
+For example, \cite{yu2018product, yue2016deep, jain2017subic, klein2017defense} incorporated product quantization as a layer in a convolutional neural network to obtain a compact and discriminative image representation. \cite{chen2020differentiable} utilized Product Quantization to compress the embedding layer in NLP models. \cite{stock2020and, gong2014compressing, chen2020towards} compressed the weight matrix for neural networks with Product Quantization.
+However, our approach differs from the above methods that our purpose is to achieve end-to-end neural network inference acceleration.